Department of Diagnostic Radiology

 - Image processing, big data, machine learning and use of artificial intelligence.

-- Stress cardiac magnetic resonance in (i) asymptomatic high risk diabetics and (ii) coronary microvascular disease.
+- Stress cardiac magnetic resonance and perfusion mapping/ quantification in (i) asymptomatic high risk diabetics, (ii) coronary microvascular disease and (iii) empagliflozin

 - CMR feature tracking for prognosis and diagnosis of diastolic dysfunction in heart failure with preserved ejection fraction and comparing this to catheter pressure measurements, echocardiography and CMR tagging.